openshift/ptp-operator/linuxptp-daemon/README.md

 ## Linuxptp Daemon
 Linuxptp Daemon runs as Kubernetes DaemonSet and manages linuxptp processes (ptp4l, phc2sys, timemaster).
-It mounts ptp configmap which contains aggregated ptp configurations and applies specific config for each node.
+It mounts linuxptp configmap which contains aggregated ptp configurations and applies specific config for each node.
-Both linuxptp daemon and ptp configmap are created in `ptp` namespace.
+Both linuxptp daemon and ptp configmap are created in `openshift-ptp` namespace.

 ## Quick Start

 ### Create namespace

-1. All ptp related resources run inside `ptp` namespace, including `linuxptp-daemon`, `ptp-configmap`.
+1. All ptp related resources run inside `openshift-ptp` namespace, including `linuxptp-daemon`, `linuxptp-configmap`.
 ```
 $ kubectl create -f deploy/00-ns.yaml
 ```

-### Generate ptp configmap data sources
+### Generate linuxptp configmap data sources

-1. ptp configmap contains data sources(linuxptp configuration) for all the nodes in cluster, each node has a data source entry in ptp configmap.
+1. linuxptp configmap contains data sources(linuxptp configuration) for all the nodes in cluster, each node has a data source entry in linuxptp configmap.
 The key name of data source is equal to node name, the value of data source is a string representing linuxptp configurations(ptp4lOpts, phc2sysOpts, Interface etc).
-Below shell script helps to generate data sources for all the nodes under `ptp-configmap` directory which will be used later to create configmap.
+Below shell script helps to generate data sources for all the nodes under `linuxptp-configmap` directory which will be used later to create configmap.
 ```
 $ ./hack/gen-configmap-data-source.sh